skoldborg/React-Basics-Course/04 - Routing/README.md

     In the Figma design there's a logo at the top of the page that's always there.
 That logo will be our users link to the start page.

     Create a `Header` and a `Logo` component.
-The `Header` component should just hold our `Logo` for now, and the `Logo` is just an image wrapped in a `Link`.
+The `Logo`, which is just an image wrapped in a React Router `Link`, should go inside the `Header` component.
+See if you can export the image for the logo from Figma as an `svg`.

-    Normally a header component would be rendered outside of the `Routes` so it doesn't have to rerender on every URL change, but this header varies between pages so we'll just render it at the top of both of them.
+    Normally a header component would be rendered outside of the `Routes` so it doesn't have to rerender on every URL change, but this header varies between pages so we'll just render it at the top of each page.
 Example:

     ```tsx
     function StartPage() {